 |

-This is the Main Menu of RecoveryPro.
-The part circled
+This is the Main Menu of

-in red (on the screen shot to the left) is where you enter a
+RecoveryPro.
+The part circled in red (on the screen shot to

-new account.
-You can create a 'Solicitation' account,
+the left) is where you enter a new account.
+You can create a

-'Judgment' account, 'Collection' account, and 'Arbitration'
+account, and 'Arbitration' Account.

-or Arbitration account and you want to use the computer
+If creating a Collection or Arbitration account and you want

-generated account number, you check the appropriate box
+to use the computer generated account number, you check the

-that you set up in your preferences.
+with the 'prefix' that you set up in your preferences.

 You then click 'Add New'.
 You will then